commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ## Code Autocompletion

-To aid at typing speed, the application will suggest tables or indexes to autocomplete the query.
+To aid at typing speed, the application will suggest the names of available database object and SQL keywords while you type.
+Once the autocomplete menu is shown the suggested option can be selected by the up/down arrow keys and then inserted by pressing `Tab`

 ![Image showing the code autocompletion](./images/autocomplete.png)

 ---

 ## PostgreSQL Configuration Management
+FIXME: replace screens with light-themed equivalents

+PgManage provides the convenient user interface to Postgres' ALTER SYSTEM set of commands via the **Server Configuration* context menu item.
 To access the server configuration for a PostgreSQL connection, right click on the server object on the DB entity tree and select `Server Configuration`.

 ![Image with pointer clicking the Server Configuration button](./images/configuration.png)

 A new tab will open with the server configuration settings.
-You may search for a particular setting, choose a category, or revert a configuration with the `Config History` drop down menu.
+You may search for a particular setting, filter available settings by category, apply config changes or revert to a previously saved configuration snapshot via the `Config History` drop down menu.
 After making the desired changes to the configuration click `Apply` to save the configuration.
-A message will appear confirming the changes made and asking for an optional comment.
-Once committed, the new configuration should appear in the `Config History` drop down menu.
+A confirmation prompt with the list of config changes to be made will be shown, her you can provide a name for the current configuration snapshot.
+Once committed, the server configuration changes will be applied and the snapshot of previous configuration should appear in the `Config History` drop down menu.
+One may decide to revert some of previous configuration snapshots.
+To do so please select the snapshot from the dropdown menu click revert button and confirm the operation.
+**Note:** changes to some server configuration options may require Postgres server restart, in such cases a the list of restart-pending options will be shown.

 ![Screenshot of the Server Configuration interface](./images/configuration1.png)